Bnorval/SQL_Project_Data_Job_Analysis/README.md

 *Table showcasing the results of the top 10 data analyst roles*
 #### Learnings:
 - **Salary Range:** Filtering down to only the top 10, there is a large salary gap from the highest to the lowest paid.
 The top caps out at $650,000 and the lowest goes all the way down to $184,000 - a $466,000 pay gap.
 This indicates a significant salary potential in the field.
-- **Job Titles:** There is a couple different job titles among the top paying roles.
-Based on the data, you will either need to be a head analyst on the team, or become a director of the team to acquire a high salary.
+- **Job Titles:** There are a couple different job titles among the top paying roles.
+Based on the data, you will either need to be a head analyst on the team or become a director of the team to acquire a high salary.
 - **Employers:** The employers for these roles are mostly made up of tech companies, showing that they are the leaders of this industry.
 Also among the employers is two healthcare companies indicating another strong option for data analyst roles.

 ### 2. Skills for Top Paying Jobs